Northern Secondary School: Academics

-Northern's gifted program / enriched program and its comprehensive range of elective courses, including a diverse art department, bring students in from across the city.
+Northern has a gifted program / enriched program and a range of elective courses, including an art department.
 The school runs a selective admissions process, as well as optional attendance lotteries.
 There is a large variety of gifted courses available at all grade levels and AP courses available at the grade 11 and 12 levels.

 Each year, Northern's students obtain over $1 million in university scholarships.

 Northern's students have won numerous national & international awards in multiple academic disciplines.
 These include the NASA space settlement competition, the World Debates at Oxford, England, and the Canadian Association of Physicists national contest.
 Northern debaters are also the current reigning OSDU provincial debate championships.

 The school has over 50 active clubs, associations and committees, as well as over 120 teachers, resulting in a 15 to 1 student teacher ratio.